aetherlibrary/aether-library/README.md

 settings, AI configuration, the Vault, Aetherom, the two modes, attachments and saving your work.
 It can be replayed at any time.

-**Two languages** — The interface is available in English and Traditional Chinese, and the language the Grand Sage replies in is configured separately from the interface language.
+**Two languages** — The interface is available in English and Traditional Chinese, while the language used for the Grand Sage's responses can be configured separately from the interface language.
+By default, the AI responds in the language you use when asking your question.

 ## Getting Started